 Dragon fruits overall are quite light feeders.
-If unfertilized, they tend to grow slowly.
-During the initial growing stage, a balanced nitrogen feed is good for the dragon fruit.
+If unfertilized however, they tend to grow more slowly.
+During the initial growing stage, a balanced nitrogen feed is good for the dragon fruit plant.
 It helps promote more root & branch growth.
 As it reaches flowering & fruiting, boosting up the phosphorous & potassium will help.

 In some soil mix, people spread hay on the top surface.
 Every 6 months or so you can sprinkle a bit of chicken manure on top to help the hay decompose.
 As the hay breaks down, it becomes food for the plants & enriches the soil.

 To increase the "stickiness" of the medium, try azomite.
 This material has dozens of minerals in it & helps keep vital nutrients in the soil not being washed away with watering.
-It is good for long-lasting feeding.
+It can be good for long-lasting feeding.

 |A to Z minerals|

 |70+ beneficial elements|